Lanxess, Bayer sell chemical park operator to Macquarie for $3.9 bln

 By Ludwig Burger

-FRANKFURT, Aug 6 (Reuters) - German chemical groups Bayer and Lanxess have agreed to sell chemical park operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) for an enterprise value of 3.5 billion euros ($3.9 billion).
+FRANKFURT, Aug 6 (Reuters) - German chemical groups Bayer and Lanxess have agreed to sell integrated chemical site operator Currenta to Macquarie Infrastructure and Real Assets (MIRA) for an enterprise value of 3.5 billion euros ($3.9 billion).

 That includes net debt and pension obligations and a related real estate portfolio that Bayer will transfer to Macquarie, the sellers said on Tuesday.